What's the Buzz on Bees?

 What bees are threatened or at risk in Ontario?

-So far, only two are listed as endangered: the Rusty-patched Bumble Bee (Bombus affinis) and the Gypsy Cuckoo Bumble Bee (Bombus bohemicus).
-Some other bumble bee species are in decline as well—the Yellow-banded Bumble Bee (Bombus terricola) is a species of Special Concern.
+So far, three are listed as endangered: the Rusty-patched Bumble Bee (Bombus affinis), the Gypsy Cuckoo Bumble Bee (Bombus bohemicus) and Suckley’s Cuckoo Bumble Bee (Bombus suckleyi).
+Some other bumble bee species are in decline as well—the American Bumble Bee (Bombus pensylvanicus) and Yellow-banded Bumble Bee (Bombus terricola) are species of Special Concern.
 The European Honey Bee (Apis mellifera) is not considered at risk.

 Do all bees make hives?